 If you didn’t read it, this recipe came from a cooking class my wife and I attended at a great BYOB restaurant called Blackfish.
 Not only did we have a fun night of cooking and a great meal, I learned a lot from Chef Jeff Power and Chef Ashley Hess.

 Important Tip – I learned from Chef Jeff while preparing this recipe it is critical to not get any water in the melted chocolate.
 He made it clear that even a drop of water would ruin the chocolate.

 Molten Chocolate Cake Recipe

-Set up a double boiler by putting a large stainless steel mixing bowl over a pot of simmering water.
+- Set up a double boiler by putting a large stainless steel mixing bowl over a pot of simmering water.
 You can buy a double boiler, but it is just as easy to set one up using the pans you already own.
 Just make sure that no water can splash up and get into the chocolate.
-(You can see examples of double boilers or double boiler inserts at Cookware under double boilers).

-Pour the mixture into the buttered and floured tins and bake at 350 degrees for about 5 minutes.
+- Pour the mixture into the buttered and floured tins and bake at 350° F for about 5 minutes.
 The sides should be set but the centers should still be quite wiggly.

 - When done, remove from oven and gently remove the cakes from the tins by turning them over and gently taping the sides and bottom of the tins onto the serving plate.